itsactuallyluna9/pokebot-redux/docs/tutorial.md

 ## Setting Up Your Environment

 In order to work on the bot, you will first need to have Python 3.11 (or above), git, and poetry installed.
-Additionally, you will need a GitHub account so you can add your work later, a Discord account, and we recommend usign VS Code to work on your code.
+Additionally, you will need a GitHub account so you can add your work later, a Discord account, and we recommend using VS Code to work on your code.

 With the necessities out of the way, let's set up your environment!